Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.

 How long is AIT for Army Interpreter (MOS 09L)?

-The length of your Advanced Individual Training may depend on your aptitude for languages.
-Army interpreters are already fluent in their foreign language, and some require English language training to qualify.
+The 09L Army MOS is no longer active.
+The length of your Advanced Individual Training depended on aptitude for languages.
+Army interpreters were already fluent in their foreign language, and some required English language training to qualify.

 What ASVAB scores do you need for Army Interpreter (MOS 09L)?

-To become an Army Interpreter, you’ll need a 50 in the English Comprehension Level Test and be already proficient in one of a number of Middle Eastern languages.
+The Army 09L MOS is no longer active.
+To become an Army Interpreter, you’d needed a 50 in the English Comprehension Level Test and to be already proficient in one of a number of Middle Eastern languages.

 How much does an Army Interpreter (MOS 09L) make?